Aravind1297/Aravind1297/README.md

 - 👋 Hi, I’m @Aravind1297.
 I pursued Electronics and communications Engineering from Anna University, TamilNadu, India.
-And I'm a fresher (Open to work)
+I have 3+ years of experience in IT.
 - 👀 I’m interested in building softwares and designing simple circuits.
 Yes, I am working hard and learning everyday to become a software Engineer.
 - 🌱 I’m currently learning Java, React and Machine Learning concepts.
 - 💞️ I’m looking to collaborate on any interesting projects including Web development, Machine Learning, Deep Learning, Computer vision etc.